gopi-suvanam/scribbler-website/scribble-pad/summer-of-scribbling-2025.md

 ## ✍️ How to Get Started?

-1. Create an account on [hub.scribbler.live](https://hub.scribbler.live)
+1. Log into [hub.scribbler.live](https://hub.scribbler.live) using github login.
 2. Form a team and start your project
 3. Explore existing notebooks or [clone a starter notebook](https://github.com/gopi-suvanam/scribbler/tree/main/examples)
 4. Submit by **May 31**